swiftops/qna/README.md

 2. Run the command `pytest` in your terminal.

 This will discover and run all test cases in the `tests` directory.
 Make sure you have the `pytest` package installed.
 If not, you can install it with `pip install pytest`.

+## Running the Application with Docker Compose

+1. Build the Docker images by running the command `docker-compose build` in your terminal.
+2. Start the application by running the command `docker-compose up` in your terminal.

+After running these commands, you should see output indicating that the application and the MongoDB database are running.
+You can then access the application by navigating to `http://localhost:8000` in your web browser.

+To stop the application, press `Ctrl+C` in your terminal.
+To remove the containers entirely, run `docker-compose down`.